Real Estate Blog

 RebateReps agents share their commission with you with the "two zeros" program.
 Just take the last two zeros off the price of the house, and that's your rebate!
 Example: If you buy a house for $200,000, you get $2,000 back as a rebate.

 When buying a resale home, the seller's agent is known as the "listing agent".
 The listing agent charges the seller a fixed fee, (often 6% - so we'll use 6% as an example here).
 The seller pays this 6% fee whether or not you, the buyer, have an agent representing you.
-This means that when you do NOT have an agent, the listing agent keeps the entire 6% commission.
-The seller has no motivation to offer you a better price if you buy his house without a real estate agent, because he has to pay the same 6% commission to his listing agent either way!
+When you do NOT have an agent, the listing agent keeps the entire 6% commission.
+The seller has no motivation to offer you a better price if you buy his house without a real estate agent, because he must pay the same 6% commission to his listing agent either way!
 RebateReps lets you take advantage of this "loophole".
 When you use a RebateReps agent to represent you, the RebateReps agent gets paid part of the listing agent's commission, and then rebates part of it to you!

 When buying a new construction home, the builder sets the price.
 If you buy a new construction home and have a RebateReps agent present, the builder must pay your agent a commission - even though you pay the same price for the home!
 The law stipulates that a builder can only pay a commission to a licensed real estate agent.
-Without an agent present, you pay the same price as you would have if you had arrived with a RebateReps agent.
+Without an agent present, you pay the same price as if you had arrived with a RebateReps agent.
 However, without an agent, you forfeit your opportunity to get a rebate.

 The rebate is paid to you at closing, meaning you bring less of your own money to the closing table.
 There is never any charge nor any fees to you, the buyer.
 A traditional real estate agent might spend several months driving you around every weekend to look at new homes.
-That takes a lot of time, which is why the agent has to make a large commission on each transaction (which, by the way, the seller pays).
+That takes a lot of time, which is why the agent must make a large commission on each transaction (which, by the way, the seller pays).
 But we figure that you'd prefer to start your home search on the Internet instead, right?

 So, imagine if your real estate agent could leave the taxi driving up to you and just focus on negotiating you a great deal on your home.
 That's how RebateReps works.
 And to thank you for not having to be a taxi driver, the real estate agent shares his commission with you!